This page is no longer current and is provided for archival and research purposes.

 - the app does not request the user's location or save any information that links specific locations, visitors or businesses to each other

-- no personal health information is displayed or shared, only the information that is required for entry (result with name and date of birth to confirm an individual’s ID)
+- no personal health information is displayed or shared, only the information that is required for QR code verification (result with name and date of birth to confirm an individual’s ID)

 - the app only collects anonymous statistical data (analytics) that help us improve the app, including the total number of scans and the number of valid, invalid, or warning results